alxfed/alxfed.github.io/_posts/2020-03-02-Decompositions-data-and-models.markdown

 why not 'decompose' the 'force', acting upon the system into a _linear_ combination of eigenfunctions and watch their evolution separately, right?
 We will see 'resonances' of 'harmonics' and all that stuff.
 That's how decomposition is usefull.
-- So in this scheme, which is just a continuation of the idea of finding a solution of differential equation with initial conditions by using the 'undetermined coefficients', of more generally 'variation of parameters' (Euler, Lagrange, Duhamel or whoever) we seriously rely upon the superposition principle.
+- So in this scheme, which is just a continuation of the idea of finding a particular solution of differential equation with initial conditions by using the 'undetermined coefficients', of more generally, for a 'force' on the right, a 'variation of parameters' (Euler, Lagrange, Duhamel or whoever) we seriously rely upon the superposition principle.
 And that's exactly why the Fourier series is a sum (superposition) of terms.
 <br><br>Later.